andrewpadhaiski/CallsManager/README.md

 Simple Application that accepts a call, validate it and store the formatted result in a file.

 Application internally uses Spring Boot with an embedded application server Tomcat.
+Building tool is gradle.
+Distribution of gradle you can find [here](http://gradle.org/).

 #### There are two ways to run the application:

-1. Using spring boot plugin for gradle
+* Using spring boot plugin for gradle

 ```
     gradle springBoot
 ```

-2. Building an executable jar
+* Building and running an executable jar file

 ```
     gradle build